ggerganov/ggwave/examples/r2t2/README.md

 echo test | sudo r2t2
 ```

-This will transmit the message "test" via sound through the buzzer.
+This will transmit the message `test` via sound through the buzzer.
 To receive the transmitted message, open the following page on your phone and put it near the speaker:

 https://r2t2.ggerganov.com